smallab/raspicam-meets-cinder-on-raspi4/README.md

 `sudo apt-get install libopencv-dev`

-It must be v3.2.0 for this program.
-Same here, don't try and get the latest.
-That's all there is to it, if this works fine then you've got OpenCV running on your machine almost for free.
+OpenCV must be installed in version 3.2.0 for this program: don't try and install the latest!

+That's all there is to it: if this works fine then you've got OpenCV running on your machine, almost for free.
+Yay.

 ## RaspiCam

 ### Plug & play
 ![](https://projects-static.raspberrypi.org/projects/getting-started-with-picamera/7ab130979e77e11eb977625713823e41ebe1ae64/en/images/pi4-camera-port.png)

 Start by **allowing the use of the special camera interface on the Pi**.
 To do so via the Terminal, type `sudo raspi-config` and then choose Interfaces, Camera, and say that you want it enabled.
 Via the GUI open the raspberry menu, choose Preferences, Interfaces, Camera and click on the "enabled" radio button.
-You will need to `sudo reboot` for these changes to take effect.
+You will need to `sudo reboot` in order for these changes to take effect.

 If you want to learn more about the official Pi camera and its use, follow the [official RaspiCam guide](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/1).

 ### Use with C++

-A research group specialized in AI and computer vision has created a very [neat library that lets us use the RaspiCam in a C++ project](http://www.uco.es/investiga/grupos/ava/node/40), with OpenCV involved or not.
+A research group specialized in AI and computer vision has created a very [neat library that lets us use the RaspiCam in a C++ project](http://www.uco.es/investiga/grupos/ava/node/40), with or without involving OpenCV.

 Start by downloading the code that you will need to compile from [their SourceForge repository](https://sourceforge.net/projects/raspicam/files/?).

-Unzip that file to a folder in your Documents folder (well that's up to you after all), fire up a Terminal window, navigate to that newly created folder with `cd ~/Documents/your_complicated_path_to_raspicam` and then `mkdir build && cd build && cmake ..`.
+Unzip that file to a folder in your Pi's Documents folder (well that's actually up to you), fire up a Terminal window, navigate to that newly created folder with `cd ~/Documents/your_complicated_path_to_raspicam` and then `mkdir build && cd build && cmake ..`.

 If that all worked, you're ready to compile the raspicam lib.
 Go for it: